-Dr. Yueh is Fellow in Economics at St Edmund Hall, Oxford University, and Adjunct Professor of Economics at London Business School.
-She is Visiting Professor at LSE IDEAS, London School of Economics and Political Science's foreign policy think tank (from January 2019), Associate Fellow at Chatham House, and was Visiting Professor of Economics at Peking University.
+Dr. Yueh is Fellow in Economics at St Edmund Hall, Oxford University and Adjunct Professor of Economics at London Business School.
+She is Visiting Professor at LSE IDEAS, London School of Economics and Political Science's foreign policy think tank (from January 2019), Associate Fellow (Global Economy and Finance Department & U.S. and the Americas Programme) at Chatham House, and was Visiting Professor of Economics at Peking University.

 She is a TV and radio presenter, including for BBC Radio 4 and the World Service, as well as having fronted BBC TV series, such as The New Middle Class, Next Billionaires, and Working Lives.

 Dr. Yueh is Chair of the Royal Commonwealth Society and Non-Executive Director of Rentokil Initial as well as Trustee of the Coutts Foundation and Malaria No More UK.
 She serves on the Policy Committee of the Centre for Economic Performance (CEP) at the London School of Economics, and sits on the Advisory Board of The Official Monetary and Financial Institutions Forum (OMFIF).
 She is a Fellow (FRSA) of the Royal Society of Arts (RSA).